 As one of the top streaming video product design firms, Cardinal Peak supports innovative streaming video designs including the projects below.
 If you’re looking for a video product development firm to partner with, contact us for innovative video product engineering.

-FAQs About Our Video Product Development Services
+Video Product Development Services FAQs

 How long it will take to design, test and get a video product into production depends on the design complexity.
 We start by asking if this a green or brown field development, meaning is this a totally new product or enhancement of an existing product.
 Generally, there is a lot of reuse for a second-generation product and since the product has been in the market, there is a lot of customer feedback that guides the requirements.
 Developing new hardware can impact on the overall schedule too.
 While we generally develop hardware and software in parallel, there is a limit to how much hardware development can be accelerated because of the physical manufacturing steps.
 Other factors in the overall schedule include required certifications, such as FCC.
 While every project is unique, our typical product development schedules are 6 to 9 months.
 Contact us and we can estimate the schedule for your product.